Transalpina (DN67C): History

 The road was rehabilitated once more during World War II, as the Germans needed access to this road for military reasons.
 After that, for more than 70 years, the road received little to no maintenance.

-Also a story has it that Nicolae Ceaușescu had the Transfăgărășan Road (DN7C) built during the communist regime just to surpass Transalpina.
+A story has it that Nicolae Ceaușescu had the Transfăgărășan Road (DN7C) built during the communist regime just to surpass Transalpina.

-Improvement works began in 2008–2009 to transform this spectacular road into a modern single carriageway (148 km), for the high price of 385 millions EUR, the job was given to Nelu Iordache Romstrade, most of the total work and money (67%) was given to this company.
+Improvement works began in 2008–2009 to transform this spectacular road into a modern single carriageway (148 km), for the high price of 385 millions euros; the job was given to Nelu Iordache Romstrade, most of the total work and money (67%) was given to this company.
 There were no economic or traffic justification for spending such a large amount (2.6 millions per km) as the road is of limited use (maximum of 6-month's a year) because of high altitude weather and there was already a national road (DN7A) crossing the area that could be used 12-month's a year (DN7A is at a lower altitude on a SE-NW axis) that needed only 10% of the amount spent on Transalpina to be improved.
 There is also evidence of corruption, one of the names involved is Prime Minister Ludovic Orban, then (2007–2008) Minister of Transport, and Varujan Vosganian, among many others.

 Currently the road is "work in progress", with 80% of total construction work being done and 99% of the road has the first asphalt concrete layer.

-Transalpina, mostly used by tourists, has speed (maximum 30 km/h) and weight (maximum 7.5 tone) restrictions, it takes a minimum of 3 hours to cross from one end to another.
+Transalpina, mostly used by tourists, has speed (maximum 30 km/h) and weight (maximum 7.5 tone) restrictions, it takes a minimum of 3 hours to cross from one end to another by car.

 Rânca, a newly developed resort, is located towards the south end of the Transalpina road.